-Getting used to writing the testing code and the running code in parallel is now considered a good habit.
+Getting used to writing testing code and running this code in parallel is now considered a good habit.
 Used wisely, this method helps you define more precisely your code's intent and have a more decoupled architecture.

 Some general rules of testing: